Tom Barrack

-Thomas Joseph Barrack Jr. (born April 28, 1947) is an American private equity real estate investor and the founder and retired chairman of Colony Capital, a publicly traded real estate investment trust.
+Thomas Joseph Barrack Jr. (born April 28, 1947) is an American diplomat, private equity real estate investor and the founder and retired chairman of Colony Capital, a publicly traded real estate investment trust.
+Following his U.S. Senate confirmation, Barrack has served as United States Ambassador to Turkey since May 2025.

 Barrack has for decades been a close friend of and fundraiser for U.S. President Donald Trump, representing him in television news appearances.
 He was senior advisor to Trump's 2016 presidential campaign and served as the chairman of his Inaugural Committee.
-In Trump's second administration, Barrack serves as the United States Ambassador to Turkey.
+In Trump's second administration, Barrack serves as the United States Ambassador to Turkey, United States Special Envoy for Syria and the United States Special Envoy for Iraq.

 Early life and education

 Barrack's grandparents were Lebanese Christians who immigrated in 1900 to the United States from Zahlé.
 Barrack was raised in Culver City, California, where his father was a grocer and his mother was a secretary.

 In 1969, Barrack earned a Bachelor of Arts degree from the University of Southern California (USC), where he participated on their varsity rugby team.
 He then attended the USC Gould School of Law, where he was an editor of the Southern California Law Review, before receiving a Juris Doctor from the University of San Diego School of Law in 1972.